MichelleCCodes/bloomadclone/README.md

 You will be able to run the test and see the results.

 ## TDLR - For Leon and Daniel
+👉🏼 Link to view clone in bloom_ad > README.md
 👉🏼 See pictures stored in assets.
-Link to view clone in bloom_ad > README.md